Abstract Submission

 Discussion and Conclusion: Interprets the results, highlighting the study’s significance and implications

-- Abstracts submitted in the new Case Studies category should be structured into:
+- Case Study abstracts should be structured into:

 Introduction: Emphasizes the significance or rarity of the case.